netzpirat/guard-cucumber/README.md

     gem 'guard-cucumber'

-Add Guard definition to your `Guardfile` by running this command:
+Add the default Guard::Cucumber template to your `Guardfile` by running this command:

     guard init cucumber